0margm3/Attendance-System/README.md

-# Attendance_sys_sec

-An Attendance System University Project created in C
+# An Attendance System University Project created in C

 #### Features